VHF Receiving Antennas (RA)

 When selecting a directional antenna several factors should be considered.
 Generally, the more elements an antenna has the higher its gain.
 However, antennas with more elements are physically larger.
 Further, when antenna pattern and gain are determined, they are measured in “free-space”.
 If an antenna is not deployed in free-space, its pattern and gain can be impacted.
 In the case of a directional antenna, that means bearings may be incorrect and/or range reduced from what is theoretically possible.

-Three-element antennas theoretically provide a bit more gain than 2-element ones, but they are also typically more impacted by a user holding them, and thus generally are similar in performance to the RA-23K.
+Three-element antennas theoretically provide a bit more gain than 2-element ones, but they are also typically more impacted by a user holding them, and thus generally are similar in performance to the RA-2AK or RA-23K.
 Antennas with 5 or more elements are not suited for handheld applications, and are designed to mount on a mast.
 The mast should support the antenna such that it is separated from all conductive materials (including the earth below and wet vegetation above) by ideally 4 meters minimum in the VHF frequency range.

 Antennas with multiple elements ("Yagi" antennas) exhibit a narrower beam width as the number of elements is increased.
 This narrower beam width is often misinterpreted to mean that antennas with more elements are "more accurate" in terms of the bearing angle.
 This is not necessarily true.
 In any case, you bisect the angle over which you hear an equally strong signal to achieve a bearing.
 To achieve significant improvement in bearing accuracy an RA-NS system (two antennas arrayed together with a null combiner) is a much better choice for obtaining repeatable high accuracy bearings.